delawarePro/sitecore-data-blaster/README.md

 There's still **one thing not supported yet**, which is updating the event queue.
 This is typically only important when you have multiple content management nodes. **However** we have an alpha version implementation that will follow soon.

-## I don't find any automated tests!
-Are you kidding me?
+## I don't find any automated tests, are you kidding me!?
 The automated tests are not located in this repository, because we need a more elaborate setup, but we run over **65 automated tests** on a real Sitecore database on every checkin.

 ## Unicorn you said?
 [Unicorn](https://github.com/kamsar/Unicorn) is a cool (de)serialization utility and it's quite optimized for performance.
 However, it's not performing very well when filling 'empty' Sitecore databases.
-This is not Unicorn's fault, but the issue with the underlying item API.
+This is not Unicorn's fault, but the issue of the underlying item API.

 Because filling 'empty' Sitecore databases is typically something we do **very often**, we created, with directions of [kamsar](https://github.com/kamsar), a drop-in integration for Unicorn.
 Which, in our tests, is faster than the default implementation in all our cases.